amycjack/amycjack/README.md

-- 🌱 I'm currently a final year PhD student at the NHM and University of Southampton
+- 🌱 I'm currently a Research Associate in Crop Genomics at Kew Gardens.
-- 👩‍💻 I use genomics to understand diversification and adaptation in island plants.
+- 👩‍💻 Research on geonomics, adaptation, island plants, and crops.
 - 🧬 Primary interests include bioinformatics, genomes, phylogenetics and adaptation.
 - 🏵️ The _Descurainia_ genome and annotation datasets deposited here.
 DM me for questions.
 - 📫 Twitter: amycjack